 - Requests for application forms can be made by email to: email@example.com

 - phone 0191 2116121

-- Download an application form (pdf, 89kb) and post to: Trading Standards Service, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH
+- Download an Application Form (pdf, 436 kb) and post to: Trading Standards Service, Directorate of Operations and Regulatory Services, Civic Centre, Newcastle upon Tyne, NE1 8QH

-There is a licence fee payable on application and subject to annual renewal. however, should we require the expertise of an animal specialist this may incur further costs at your expense before a licence is issued.
+There is a licence fee payable on application, however, should we require the expertise of an animal specialist this may incur further costs at your expense before a licence is issued.

 The Application Process

 When determining the application for a Licence for the Provision of Boarding For Cats and Dogs, the City of Newcastle upon Tyne will take into consideration the Conditions listed on the Application Form (pdf 438 kb); together with various sets of Guidance Notes as published by DEFRA: